-The \$8,000,000 cash consideration was used to complete a Pre-Feasibility Study, which was completed and filed on October 23, 2023.
-Further expenditures in the joint venture will be split in accordance with the equity interests of the parties.
+The \$8,000,000 cash consideration was used to complete a Pre-Feasibility Study ("PFS").
+The PFS was completed in October 2023.
+Further expenditures in the joint venture will be split in accordance with the equity interests of the parties, or the ownership of Hard Creek will be adjusted if either the Company or MC elects not to contribute to cash calls.